Cleancodefactory/CoreKraft/Documentation/Appendices/BuiltInResolvers.md

 _**Currently**_ multiple values attached to the same name are not supported for HTTP requests and if support is introduced it will take the form of an array (as if a value in JSON post is an array).
 Processing arrays is supported by some resolvers, but is hard to provide full general support without introducing disproportionally complex additions and we are working on finding the right way to do this without making writing CoreKraft NodeSets harder.

+### NavGetFrom(source, dottedpath)

+Advanced version of GetFrom ...

+### CurrentData()

+Returns the data for the current node (write operations only) as a dictionary.
+Most useful for ActionQuery scripts which need to access the whole record.

+### GetHostingUrl()

+Returns the hosting URL from the appsettins.

+### RequestType()

+Returns the current request/call type.
+One of the ECallType values as integers:

+0 - Web request
+1 - Direct call
+2 - Signal
+3 - Service call (also known as indirect call)

+### RequestProcessor()

+Returns a string identifying which processor/handler created the request/call.
+Processors/handlers construct the processing context being executed.
+Each processor deals with specific concerns like different manners of decoding input data, batching multiple requests and so on.

+### RequestTask()

+Arbitrary string marking the purpose/role of the current request.
+By default set to "webrequest" and "call" (for direct calls).
+Do not use the default values to identify the type of request - use RequestType() instead.
+This value is intended for marking hte request explicitly by the code that creates the request.
+It might happen in processors of WEB requests in future, but currently it is mainly designed for direct calls and scheduled service calls.
+For example certain requests can be marked as "import" which marking will be accessible for scripts and even SQL and allow conditional logic enabling the same nodeset to work correctly for requests sent by UI and requests sent by import task.

+### NewGuid()

+Generates and returns a new Guid as string.

 ### GetUserId()

 If there is a logged on user, returns the user id provided by the authorization server (see authentication and authorization in CoreKraft).
 If there is no logged on user the resolver returns null.
+This resolver is used extensively in Nodesets where the performed operations differ for logged on and anonymous users.

 ### GetUserEmail()